 Rolf Gaillard Prize

-The winner of the 2017 Rolf Gaillard prize is Prof. Albert Beckers (MD, PhD), Chief of the Department of Endocrinology at the University Hospital Centre, Liège and Full Professor at the University of Liège, Belgium.
-The award took place during the 5th Workshop of the European NeuroEndocrine Association in Saint Petersburg.
+The winner of the 2018 Rolf Gaillard prize is Prof. Philippe Chanson, Professor of Endocrinology at University Paris-Sud and Head of the Department of Endocrinology and Reproductive Diseases at Bicêtre’s Hospital (Assistance Publique-Hôpitaux de Paris), which is a National Center for Rare Pituitary Diseases.
+The award took place during the 18th Congress of the European NeuroEndocrine Association in Wroclaw.

 The prize of € 15,000 is donated by the "Fondation pour la Recherche en Endocrinologie, Diabetology et Métabolisme", which was founded in 2011 by the family of the late Prof. Rolf Gaillard.